trungdanglinux/communication/README.md

 make clean
 ```

-## Conculsion
+## Conclusion
-This is a very interesting task, there is combination of many things such as UPD and TCP protocol programming but aslo how to solve problems from many different points.
+This is an interesting task, there is a combination of many things such as UPD and TCP protocol programming, and also how to solve problems from many different points.
 This is also very practical.
-Hopefully there will more similar tasks in the future.
+Hopefully, there will be more similar tasks in the future.